 Newton B. Drury Scenic Parkway

-Whether you have one day in Redwood National Park or two, taking a scenic drive through the park is a great way to cover a lot of ground and take in the beauty and natural diversity of this stunning National Park.
+Whether you have one day or two, taking a scenic drive through the park is a great way to cover a lot of ground and take in the beauty and natural diversity of this stunning park.

 The following route starts from the north-western end, but if you’re coming from the south or east, just flip the order!
 Coming down US-101 S, you’ll hit a turn-off called Newton B. Drury Scenic Parkway.
 The name says it all: the scenery is incredible.